tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 - <http://www.macworld.co.uk/how-to/mac/how-to-set-up-raspberry-pi-3-with-mac-3637490/>

 - download `raspbian jessie lite` image
-- restore image to microsd with `applepi-baker`
+- use `applepi-baker` to write it to microsd
+  (or else use command line - see link above for details)
 - create empty _ssh_ file in microsd root to enable ssh (do it before the very first boot!)